rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 The model may be more tuned for up-field players rather than the backline given the fewer instances, and smaller magnitude, of valuation growth in defenders and goalkeepers in the small group of top predicted players discussed here.
 However, looking back at the players whose valuations and profiles have grown, we may have a talented graduating class with the likes of **Jarrod Bowen**, **Angeliño**, **Douglas Luiz**, **Ismaël Bennacer\*\***, **Daichi Kamada**, **Konrad Laimer**, **Diego Rossi**, and **Boubacar Kamara\*\***.

-It is yet to be seen if there will be another Neymar, Messi, or Ronaldo, but with the entire world watching, there is a good chance that a new, unexpected talent will burst onto the scene in the near future, giving football fans a new generation of superstars to follow.
+It is yet to be seen if there will be another Neymar, Messi, or Ronaldo, but with the entire world watching, there is a good chance that a new, unexpected talent will burst onto the scene in the near future, giving soccer fans a new generation of superstars to follow.

 {{< figure src="/images/ismael.jpg" caption="Ismaël Bennacer for AC Milan" >}}